Lisa Vanderpump Addresses Fans After Missing Camille Grammer's Wedding

 "Lisa's choosing not to film during any of the group activities," the source said, "Lisa doesn't want to be around the women as a group, so she's getting less filming time.
 But nobody has quit.
 She's definitely still on the show."

-While Lisa has known Camille for more than eight years, having starred with her on The Real Housewives of Beverly Hills since season one, another source had told Us Weekly last week that she was not planning on attending her co-star's wedding.
+"I think A lot of people who follow me and know me know that this year has been much more challenging for me than a normal year," she continued.
+"I have done 320 episodes of reality television.
+This year, there were certain things that felt very different to me.
+I'm not having a go at anybody, I never do, because it's not who I want to be, it's not who I want to be.
+I want to focus on things for the greater good and carry on doing what we're doing and try to enjoy my life."

-The outlet quoted one source as saying that Lisa has been keeping her distance from her co-stars after she was allegedly caught in a lie, and quoted a second insider as saying that "the cast has chosen not to talk to" her.
-Lisa has not commented.
+The reality star made her comments at a West Hollywood fundraiser she co-hosted with Route91Strong to mark the first anniversary of the October 1, 2017 Las Vegas shooting.

-Co-star Erika Jayne also missed Camille's wedding; she is on tour and is performing in Chicago on Sunday.
-Denise Richards, who joined the Real Housewives of Beverly Hills cast several months ago, was in Connecticut filming a project with Starship Troopers co-star Patrick Muldoon.
+Lisa was not the only Real Housewives of Beverly Hills star to miss Camille's wedding.
+Co-star Erika Jayne was unable to attend, as she is on tour and is performing in Chicago on Sunday.
+Denise Richards, who joined the cast several months ago, was in Connecticut filming a project with Starship Troopers co-star Patrick Muldoon.

 Hours before the wedding, Real Housewives of Beverly Hills star Kyle Richards posted on her Instagram page a photo of her, Camille and co-stars Dorit Kemsley, Lisa Rinna and Teddi Mellencamp Arroyave standing by a pool.